jhiesey/stream-http/README.md

 ## What does it do?

-In accordance with its name, `httpstream` tries to provide data to its caller before the request has completed whenever possible.
+In accordance with its name, `stream-http` tries to provide data to its caller before the request has completed whenever possible.

 The following browsers support true streaming, where only a small amount of the request